villekf/OMEGA-doc/docs/source/algorithms.rst

 PDHG
 ^^^^

 PDHG refers to the L2 norm least-squares PDHG.
-Supports subsets, transmission tomography, regularization and preconditioners.
+Supports subsets, linear models, regularization and preconditioners.
 Useful for any data.
 Measurement-based preconditioners are guaranteed to work unlike with PKMA or MBSREM.
 By default, the primal and dual step-sizes are computed automatically, you can, however, input manual values too, see PDHG PROPERTIES.
 Supports also adaptive step-size computations, but it is not recomended with multi-resolution reconstruction.
-Supports both proximal priors as well as regular non-linear convex ones.
+Supports both proximal priors as well as regular non-linear convex ones (in the latter case it is actually the Condat-Vu algorithm).

 | Based on: https://doi.org/10.1007/s10851-010-0251-1
-| Regularized version using non-linear priors: https://doi.org/10.1007/s10957-012-0245-9 and https://doi.org/10.1007/s10444-011-9254-8
+| Regularized version using non-linear convex priors: https://doi.org/10.1007/s10957-012-0245-9 and https://doi.org/10.1007/s10444-011-9254-8

 PDHGL1
 ^^^^^^